 Brazil is a country on the rise.
 In 2014, it played host to the football World Cup.
-And 2 years later, the capital city Rio de Janeiro will welcome the Summer Olympics.
+And 2 years later, Rio de Janeiro city will welcomed the Summer Olympics.
 Demand for visiting the country has never been higher, but this is still a place that’s friendly to budget travellers as well as those splashing out.

 The vast Amazon jungle takes up a vast swathe of the country, and tours along its winding river attract holidaymakers from all around the world.
 Along the coast, there’s a mix of old colonial towns like Salvador and modern, vibrant cities like the world-famous Rio.
 Then there are tropical islands just a short boat ride from the mainland, such as Ilha Grande.

 The cities are getting more expensive, but hostel dormitories with self-catering facilities are a good way of living cheaply.
 Or, you might want to head to more rural areas, where the cost of food and accommodation is generally lower.

 Daily spend: £15-30

 Budget hotels in the cities mean you can get a room to yourself quite cheaply.
 Eating out at one of the diner-style lanchonetes won’t break the bank.

 You can get fully-reclining, bed-style seats on long-distance buses.
 Or you could take domestic flights which go between the major cities.
 Rio and Sao Paolo are also home to many 4 and 5-star hotels.

 Daily spend: £100-150

 Prices are approximate and subject to change.